Low-rank Orthogonal Subspace Intervention for Generalizable Face Forgery Detection: Methodology

-We define spurious correlation as representation directions that correlate with the label via forgery-irrelevant information (e.g., background, identity) rather than forgery traces.
-Formally, letting the representation be \(R = h(Z_s,Z_c,\varepsilon)\) and taking a first-order local expansion around a reference point yields \(R \approx J_s\,\Delta z_s + J_c\,\Delta z_c \), where the variation aligned with \(Z_s\) (the spurious component \(N := J_s\,\Delta z_s\)) is considered to be low-rank and approximately additive with the forgery-related component \(S := J_c\,\Delta z_c\).
-We model the spurious correlation subspace by a column-orthonormal basis \(Q \in \mathbb{R}^{D \times r}\) with \(r \ll D\), obtained by orthogonalizing a slim learnable matrix \(B\) via QR decomposition to get \(Q\), which induces the projector \(P = Q Q^\top\) and its orthogonal complement \(P_\perp = I - P\).
 At both training and inference, we remove spurious correlations by applying \(P_\perp\) to token features.
-Under the row-wise convention for features \(X \in \mathbb{R}^{N \times D}\), we compute \(X_c = X P_\perp = X (I- P)\), thus preserving forgery-related signal while suppressing nuisance directions.
-The orthogonal basis \(Q\) is learned end-to-end purely from the cross-entropy loss: if \(Q\) captures shortcuts, projecting them out improves generalization; if it mistakenly captures causal factors, the loss penalizes it and drives \(Q\) away.
+Under the row-wise convention for features \(X \in \mathbb{R}^{N \times D}\), we compute \(Z_c = X P_\perp = X (I- P)\), thus preserving forgery-related signal while suppressing spurious directions.
+The orthogonal basis \(Q\) is learned end-to-end purely from the cross-entropy loss: if \(Q\) captures shortcuts $Z_s$, projecting them out improves generalization; if it mistakenly captures causal factors $Z_c$, the loss penalizes it and drives \(Q\) away.
 This yields a precise mechanism to excise spurious correlation subspaces without any explicit supervision of \(Z_s\) or \(Z_c\).